DonQuinleone/ReleasesCSVtoHTML/README.md

 ## Preparation

 Using the template.csv file, produce a pipe-delimited CSV file comprising all release information.
-Excel cannot produce pip-delimited CSVs on its own, so once you have a comma-delimited CSV, use a programme like [Table Tool](https://github.com/jakob/TableTool).
+Excel cannot produce pipe-delimited CSVs on its own, so once you have a comma-delimited CSV, use a programme like [Table Tool](https://github.com/jakob/TableTool).
 The CSV should also not wrap content in quotation marks, but it should include the header row.

 ## Usage